 We adopted IFRS 16-Leases ("IFRS 16") with the date of initial application of January 1, 2019 using the modified retrospective.
 In accordance with the transitional provisions in IFRS 16 comparative figures have not been restated, rather the reclassifications and adjustments arising from the adoption of this standard are recognized in the opening Statement of Financial Position on January 1, 2019.
-The impact of adoption of IFRS 16 is disclosed in Note 13 to the unaudited interim consolidated financial statements.
+The impact of adoption of IFRS 16 is disclosed in Note 13 to the unaudited interim condensed consolidated financial statements for the third quarter ended September 30, 2019.